 Boost your immune system.
-Now more than ever, it’s essential to prioritize our health and well-being, and do all you can to boost your immune system so you’re as healthy as possible, in the event you encounter this virus.
+Now more than ever, it’s essential to prioritize our health and well-being and do all you can to boost your immune system so you’re as healthy as possible, in the event you encounter this virus.
 Research shows that sustaining healthy habits supports immunity and can help prepare our bodies to better fight and recover from illnesses, including coronavirus.
-These include:

 Practice good hygiene.
 These habits include:

 - Wash your hands frequently, and for at least 20 seconds, with soap and water to protect yourself and others from germs.

 - Cover your mouth and nose when coughing or sneezing.